 Read more

-Cream o’ Galloway has been in the news in the last few months (Mar 2025).
+Cream o’ Galloway was in the news around Mar 2025.
 The Visitor Centre/Ice Cream Parlour that we visited when reviewing below is now closed.
 This is because the company was bought in January 2024, by a company called Brymor.
 Excerpts of a statement in Jan ’25 from Brymor are below.

 “In January 2024, Brymor purchased the Cream O’ Galloway Ice Cream Brand.